magnusfagerlund/lip/readme.md

 The first time you install a package, all necessary VBA-modules will automatically be installed.

 ###Install a package
-To install a package simply run
+To install a package, simply type your command in the Immediate-window of the VBA.
+There are four different installation methods:

-`lip.Install "ExamplePackage"`

-###Install all dependencies for a LIME Pro solution
+`lip.InstallPackage("Packagename")`
+Standard installation of package.
+If you want to use another package store, provide the path to your store as a second argument.

+`lip.InstallApp("Appname")`
+Installation of a Bootstrap App.
+If you want to use another app store, provide the path to your store as a second argument.

+`lip.InstallFromZip("SearchPathToZipFile")`
+Install a package from a zip-file, provide the searchpath as an argument.

+`lip.InstallFromPackageFile`
 All installed packages are kept tracked of inside the `package.json`-file in the ActionPad folder.
-If you transfer this file to a new LIME Pro database you can use this file to conduct a brand new install.
-Just type
+If you transfer this file to a new LIME Pro database you can use this file to conduct a brand new install by typing the command above.

-`lip.Install`

 ###Update a package
 If a package already exist and should be updated or reinstalled you must explicitly use the update command

-`lip.Update "ExamplePackage"`
+`lip.UpgradePackage("ExamplePackage")` or `lip.UpgradeApp("AppName")` for apps

 ###Remove a package
 __Not yet implemented!__